stolksdorf/pico-check/README.md

 You can flag tests and groups with `_` and `$` in the test name to change the test runner behaviour.

 #### Skip Flag - `_test_name`
-If a test or group name starts with a `_` the test will be skipped
+If a test or group name starts with a `_` the test/group will be skipped

 #### Only Flag - `$test_name`
-If a test or group name starts with a `$` the test runner will be set into "only mode", and will only run tests/groups with the Only Flag and the Always Flag.
+If a test or group name starts with a `$` the test runner will be set into "only mode", and will only run tests/groups with the Only Flag or the Always Flag.

 #### Always Flag - `test_name$`
-If a test or group ends with a `$` it will be ran in "only mode", but not set the test runner into "only mode".
+If a test or group ends with a `$` then this test will always run regardless of other flags and modes.
 This is useful for test cases that set up or clean up needed processes for other test cases (such as database connections or setting environment variables).